 The Holy See has set ten days of the year as Holy Days of Obligation.
-A Holy Day of Obligation is a day in which all Catholics are required to attend Mass to celebrate a particular occasion in the faith.
+What are Holy Days of Obligation and why do we have them?
+Let’s discuss!

 - Christmas